Highams Park Forum

 3) To discuss an ongoing issue or concern contact your Safer Neighbourhood Team

-Having identified your ward, the contact details for your safer neighbourhood team are available here: www.met.police.uk/teams/walthamforest/index.php (click on the ward name on the right).
+Having identified your ward, the contact details for your safer neighbourhood team are available here: www.met.police.uk/teams/walthamforest/index.php (click on the ward name on the left).

 Back to top